Jonathan González (flyweight): González vs. Santiago

-On January 11, 2023, WBC light flyweight mandatory challenger Hekkie Budler accepted an undisclosed step-aside fee, which allowed González to enter into negotiations with the unified WBC and WBA champion Kenshiro Teraji.
+On January 11, 2023, WBC light-flyweight mandatory challenger Hekkie Budler accepted an undisclosed step-aside fee, which allowed González to enter into negotiations with the unified WBC and WBA champion Kenshiro Teraji.
 The title unification bout is scheduled to take place on April 8, 2023, in Tokyo, Japan.
 González withdrew from the bout on March 24, after contracting mycoplasma pneumonia.
 On August 2, 2023, it was revealed that González would instead face Rene "El Chulo" Santiago.
 As this fight likewise fell through, González was booked to make his third title defense against the #10 ranked WBO light flyweight contender Leyman Benavides on October 27, 2023, at the Alexis Arguello Sports Complex in Managua, Nicaragua.
 Benavides fell ill a month before the fight and was replaced by Gerardo Zapata.
 González withdrew from the fight, due to an undisclosed illness, on October 26.
 The card's co-main event between Rene Santiago and Kevin Vivas was promoted to an interim WBO light-flyweight clash, with the winner given assurance they would face the champion within 180 days.
 On November 8, the WBO ordered González to make a mandatory title defense against the recently crowned interim titlist Rene Santiago.
 The bout took place on March 2, 2024, at the José Miguel Agrelot Coliseum in San Juan, Puerto Rico.
 Gonzalez defeated Rene Santiago by unanimous decision and made the third successful defense of his WBO light flyweight title.

+González vs. Olascuaga

+On October 14, 2024, González challenged WBO flyweight champion Anthony Olascuaga at Ariake Arena in Tokyo, Japan.
+The fight ended in unusual circumstances when González refused to continue the bout after suffering a cut due to a clash of heads in the first round.
+Initially ruled a no contest, the result was changed to a technical knockout win for Olascuaga two weeks later.

+González vs. Rivera

+González faced Yankiel Rivera for the vacant WBA interim flyweight title at Coliseo Roberto Clemente in San Juan, Puerto Rico, on January 3, 2026, winning by unanimous decision.

+González vs. Perez

+González lost his WBA Interim flyweight title to Abraham Perez on a split decision at GLC Live At 20 Monroe in Grand Rapids, Michigan, United States, on June 14, 2026.